 A clay bar is used to decontaminate the car paint by removing the contaminants from the surface of your paint, leaving your paint silky smooth.
 Clay bar removes all the impurities from the surface of the paint.
 When a clay bar is used across a wet surface of your paint, it can pick up all the surface contaminants and remove anything that protrudes from the paint.
-Basically, a clay bar can remove all impurities from the paint and get the shining brilliance of the paint.
+Basically, a clay bar can remove all impurities from the paint and achieve the shining brilliance.

 A clay bar can remove: